 All children with an AV canal defect will need to have surgery to fix it.
 They may also need other treatments.

-Many children will need medicine to help their heart and lungs work better.
-Your child may need the following medicine:
+Many children will need medicine to help their heart and lungs work better, such as:

 Infants may become tired when feeding.
 This may stop them from eating enough to gain weight.
 Your child may need the following:

 Your child will need surgery to repair the septal openings and heart valves.
 This is done to stop his or her lungs from becoming damaged.
-Your child's heart doctor will decide when he or she will have surgery.
+Your child's heart doctor will decide when the best time for surgery is.
 After the surgery, your child's heart doctor may give him or her antibiotics.
 This is to prevent infections after he or she leaves the hospital.

 Most children have surgery by the age of 6 months.
 Children with Down syndrome may develop lung problems earlier, and may need to have surgery at a younger age.